ADawesomeguy/UsmToolkit/README.md

 ## Getting started

-Download the latest version and run `UsmToolkit get-dependencies`.
-This will download ffmpeg and vgmstream from the URLs provided in `deps.json`.
-These are neccessary for this tool to operate!
+To begin with, make sure to install the depedencies `ffmpeg` and `vgmstream`.
+This is platform-specific and can be figured out easily enough.

 After that, it's as easy as it can get.